gmagk/rustor/README.md

 | quit                       | Ctrl+q  |                                                                                    | Can be replaced with arg **--kb-quit={my-char}**                                                            |

 ## Customization
-> For now can be used only with command arguments and only for the *quit* shortcut

 | customization             | arg       | value type | comments                                  | example                                                                              |
 |---------------------------|-----------|------------|-------------------------------------------|--------------------------------------------------------------------------------------|